• Skip to primary navigation

 • It is easy to make and only requires a few ingredients

-• You can make good mashed potatoes with just salt, butter and pepper but with the infusion of garlic flavour, you would never go back to your old ways.
-The addition of Garlic takes these classic mashed potatoes from 10 to 100.
-If you are not a fan of fresh garlic in your meal, then roasted garlic would work just fine.
+• You can make good mashed potatoes with just salt, butter, and pepper, but the infusion of garlic flavor changes everything.
+Garlic elevates these classic mashed potatoes.
+If you don’t like fresh garlic, roasted garlic works just fine.

-• These perfect mashed potatoes can be made ahead of time and reheated on the day of use.
+• It can be made ahead of time and reheated on the day of use.

 Jump to Recipe